WomenPlusPlus/deploy-impact-23-shift-2/README.md

 * For the Back-End:
   * Go to the src/backend folder using `cd backend`
   * `SET POSTGRESQL_URL='postgres://postgres:shift2023@0.0.0.0:5432/postgres?sslmode=disable'`
   * `make DATA_PATH=/any/path/to/data docker-run-db` where you can specify any path on your computer
+  * Now the database is running on port :5432
   * run `migrate -database ${POSTGRESQL_URL} -path internal/db/migrations up` only the 1st time, to get all the changes from the db
   * `make run`
   * Now the backend is running on [http://localhost:8080/](http://localhost:8080/)